Kootenai County and Coeur d’Alene Current Real Estate Market | June 2026

 Coeur d’Alene Housing Market Update

 Coeur d’Alene continues to hold premium lifestyle appeal in North Idaho.
-It remains one of the county’s most watched markets because of the lake lifestyle, walkable areas, established neighborhoods, and stronger relocation demand.
-Median sold pricing remains above the countywide level, and active inventory is healthier than in tighter recent years.
+It remains one of the county’s most watched markets because of the lake lifestyle, downtown access, established neighborhoods, recreation, and relocation demand.
+Recent public data shows Coeur d’Alene median sale pricing in the upper-$500Ks to low-$600Ks depending on the source and timeframe used, which keeps it above many surrounding Kootenai County markets.

 Related reading: Living in Coeur d’Alene, Kootenai County neighborhood comparisons, and Relocating to Coeur d’Alene.